Skip to Content

 Here are some food and drinking spots I recommend:

 Korea’s food future is one of the best things about this country, and one of its most delicious dishes is bibimbap.
 It’s a bowl filled with all sorts of good things such as rice, vegetables, and your choice of meat.
-Gogung serves some of the best in the city in the most happening area.
+Insadong gukbap serves some of the best in the city right in a happening area.

-For traditional Korean food, this spot offers a variety of kimchi and Korean pancakes that harken back to ancient recipes.
-The best part is that all of the options here are fairly cheap, so if you are on a budget, you can still get a taste for the culture without paying a ton.
+For traditional Korean food, this spot offers a variety of dishes such as BBQ beef, marinated crab, and Korean pancakes that harken back to ancient recipes.
+The best part is that all of the options here are fairly cheap, so if you are on a budget, you can still get a taste of the culture without paying a ton.

 Drinking is part of Korean culture, and it’s not uncommon to see workers in fancy suits out and about the whole night before going to work in the same suit the next day.
 For a hipster vibe, Sindosi has cool lighting and a wide selection of cocktails and craft beers.